MMunier/ddgpt/README.md

 Please see [https://duckduckgo.com/aichat/privacy-terms](https://duckduckgo.com/aichat/privacy-terms) for more details.

 ## Build Requirements
-Currently uses openssl for TLS, therefor it requires the packages:
+Currently uses openssl for TLS, therefore it requires the packages:

 - libssl-dev
 - pkg-config